net-ml/net-ml.github.io/_pages/about.md

 Our mission is to develop cutting-edge solutions that apply ML to optimize network performance, enhance security, and tackle complex challenges in modern computer networks.

-## Research
+## Current Research

-We focus on several key areas:
+Our current research focuses on several key areas:

 - **Data Representation**: Developing efficient and effective representations of network traffic for ML tasks
   - [nPrint](/projects/#nprint): Packet-level feature extraction